ZhihanX/whisper_small_chinese/README.md

 ### Hyperparameter
 There are a lot of parameters in the training_args, I think the most important ones are learning rate, warmup_steps, and max_steps(for different sizes of training and test data).
 And the per_device_train_batch_size, per_device_eval_batch_size, gradient_accumulation_steps, and fp16 will influence the efficiency of modal, especially training time.
 And we set evaluation_strategy="epoch" because we want to test the WER (for a language like Chinese it's better to use CER as the metric) of every round the model trains the whole training data.
 ## Questions
+For Task2, we split our code to "whisper_training_pipeline.ipynb" and "whisper_feature_pipeline" which can train via GPU and process data via CPU.
+And for the